 Welcome/Bienvenido to ihablo® Spanish™ ¿Cómo se dice?™, Spanish, 1 Lesson a Day...™

 A Note on Immersion Classes: If you venture to Latin America to study Spanish, you will find that classes are often offered as an immersion experience (meaning Spanish taught in Spanish).
-It is recommended, however, that you begin your Spanish studies with English instruction in order to take full advantage of the language you do know, English, so as to best learn and understand the language you do not know, Spanish.
-When you progress to speaking and understanding spoken Spanish, you may then transition to learning Spanish-in-Spanish.
+It is suggested, however, that you begin your Spanish studies with English instruction to take full advantage of the language you do know, English, in order to best learn and understand the language you do not know, Spanish.
+When you progress to a basic ability to speak and understand spoken Spanish, you may then transition to learning Spanish-in-Spanish.
 Immersion is not where you want to start, but rather where you want to end up!